Ofir Akunis

-Ofir Akunis (אוֹפִיר אָקוּנִיס; born 28 May 1973) is an Israeli politician and diplomat.
+Ofir Akunis (אוֹפִיר אָקוּנִיס; born 28 May 1973) is an Israeli politician, diplomat, and member of the Likud party.
 Since May 2024 he has been the Israeli Consul General in New York, his first diplomatic posting.
 As a politician, Akunis served as a member of the Knesset for Likud and was the Minister of Science and Technology from 2015 to 2020 and from 2022 to 2024.
 He previously held the posts of Minister of Labor, Social Affairs and Social Services in 2020 and Minister of Regional Cooperation in 2020–2021.

 Biography

 Early life

 Akunis was born in Tel Aviv.
 His grandfather was a Greek-Jew who immigrated to Israel from Saloniki in 1934 and was a member of the Likud Party himself.
 His mother immigrated to Israel from Poland in 1957.
 He attended the Herzliya Hebrew High School between 1987 and 1991 and served as youth correspondent for the weekly "Ma'ariv LaNoar" magazine.

 Akunis' mandatory military service was spent as a correspondent for the Chief Education Officer of the Education and Youth Corps.
 After his army service he served as music editor of the radio program "Youth Club" on Reshet Gimmel and on other programs.
 He completed a bachelor's degree in political science and international relations at the Open University.

 In January 1992, he joined the Likud Party and began working in the information department at the party headquarters at Metzudat Ze'ev in Tel Aviv.
 In June 1996, Akunis was named deputy media advisor to newly elected Prime Minister Binyamin Netanyahu and was later named spokesman for the Likud Party.

 In 2003 he won the Menachem Begin Award for his thesis "Morals and Realism in Israeli Politics".
 He later worked as a spokesman for the Minister of Justice, and in 2004 was appointed media advisor for Netanyahu when the latter served as finance minister.

 Akunis continued to serve as Netanyahu's advisor until 2008 when he was appointed deputy director of communications and information for the Likud.